From USD 1'650

-After leaving the Bedouin desert, the Masar will take walkers step by step through rural Palestinian life.
-Here you will discover the meadows and serene villages.
-More urban life awaits in Beit Sahour and Bethlehem, the place of Jesus’ birth.
-There are many historical and sacred sites to visit such as the Church of the Nativity, the Milk Grotto, and Shepherds Fields.
+After leaving the Bedouin desert, the Masar will take walkers through the meadows and villages of rural Palestine.
+A more urban environment awaits in Beit Sahour and Bethlehem, the place of Jesus’ birt, where there are historical and sacred sites such as the Church of the Nativity, the Milk Grotto, and the Shepherds Fields.

-Our walk will start from Manger Square in Bethlehem towards Artas to visit the monastery and the spring.
-Then leisurely continue walking on mainly flat terrain with only one ascent to enjoy stunning views from Khirbet Tequa.
-The walk will then continue through the fertile valley until we reach Tequa’.
+Our walk will start from Manger Square in Bethlehem and continue towards Artas to visit a monastery and spring.
+It will continue on mainly flat terrain, with one ascent to stunning views from Khirbet Tuqua, before winding through the fertile valley towards Tuqua.

 This walk will take us from Tuqua through Wadi Jihar to Reshayda village, located about 20 km east of Hebron.
 This is a wonderful desert hike through the Jerusalem wilderness, descending into the spectacular Wadi Jihar, a deep limestone canyon that winds down into the desert.
 The hike from Tuqua through Wadi Jihar will take about 4 hours, mostly on a rocky desert path, with a descent and few small climbs.
 We will emerge from the valley reaching the village of Rashaydeh, and then continue walking toward the Bedouin tent nearby.

 We will hike from the Rashaydeh desert area to Bani Naim, the mountain from which Abraham watch the destruction of Sodom and Gomorrah.
 The terrain is rocky and uneven.
-By the end of the day we will have a tour at Bani Naim city ad by a great experience and enjoying a cooking class with the women of Bani Naim.
+At the end of the day we will have a tour of Bani Naim, and enjoying a cooking class with local women.